Typhoon Fengshen: MV Princess of the Stars

-China and its provinces

 Hong Kong

 Hong Kong was spared from a direct hit from Typhoon Fengshen.
 However, it brought torrential rain and caused minor flooding, blocking major roads with fallen trees and signs.
 At the Hong Kong International Airport, 317 flights were delayed and 26 flights were cancelled.
-As the Gale or Storm Signal No.8 was raised, Hong Kong Disneyland Resort had to delay opening the park until after the Signal had been downgraded to the Strong Wind Signal No.3.
-However the Strong Wind Signal No.3 caused all outdoor activities in Hong Kong Disneyland to be stopped.
+As the Gale or Storm Signal No.8 was raised, Hong Kong Disneyland Resort had to delay opening the park until after the signal had been downgraded to the Strong Wind Signal No.3.
+However, the No.3 Signal caused all outdoor activities in Hong Kong Disneyland to be stopped.